jjinking/designing-data-intensive/NOTES.md

 Maintainability - engineers should be able to productively maintain current functionality and adapt to new use cases

 #### Software errors

+While hardware faults are independent across nodes, software bugs are not since all nodes run same or inter-dependent software.
+No overarching solution, but smaller helpful solutions exist:

+1. Careful software design with thorough testing
+2. System monitoring in production
+3. Continously check guaranteed assumptions